by Ian Khan | Jul 23, 2024 | Uncategorized

 Professor Simon Blackmore – One of Europe’s leading experts on precision farming, Prof. Blackmore from Harper Adams University focuses on robotics and automation.
 His work aims to reduce the environmental impact of farming through smart machinery.

 Dr. Vandana Shiva – A renowned environmental activist, Dr. Shiva is a fierce advocate for agroecology, seed sovereignty, and organic farming.
-Her numerous books and articles highlight the importance of and biodiversity in sustainable .
+Her numerous books and articles highlight the importance of local knowledge and biodiversity in sustainable agriculture.

-Wes Jackson – Founder of The Land Institute, Jackson has been a pivotal figure in promoting perennial grains and polycultures, striving for an agricultural system aligns with .
+Wes Jackson – Founder of The Land Institute, Jackson has been a pivotal figure in promoting perennial grains and polycultures, striving for an agricultural system that aligns with natural ecosystems.

 Joel Salatin – Known for his regenerative farming practices at Polyface Farm, Salatin’s holistic approach to agriculture emphasizes the interconnectedness of all farm elements, from soil to livestock.

-Temra Costa – A sustainable food and farming advocate, Costa's work has highlighted the role of women in agriculture, local food systems, and -supported agriculture.
+Temra Costa – A sustainable food and farming advocate, Costa’s work has highlighted the role of women in agriculture, local food systems, and community-supported agriculture.

 Ron Finley – Also known as the “Gangster Gardener”, Finley advocates for urban agriculture and community gardens as tools for positive social change, turning food deserts into food forests.